arkime/arkimeweb/CONTRIBUTING.md

 All of the site's styles are included in the `index.css` file.
 If you add styles to this file, make them as specific as possible and include a comment to describe their intended purpose.
 For example do this:

 ```
-/* make the background purple for the super awesome content */
+/* make the background primary theme color for the super awesome content */
 body.faq-body div.super-awesome-style {
-  background-color: purple;
+  background-color: var(--primary-theme-text);
 }
 ```